-Here at etouches, we barter with event planners and organizations by trading our software for marketing value.
+Here at Aventri, for example, we barter with event planners and industry organizations by trading our software for marketing value.
 When offering a barter, it is important to make sure that even though there may not be a dollar for dollar exchange, the value of the assets should be somewhat equal.
-Bartering is important to us and it can be important to others in the event industry for several reasons:
+Bartering is important to us and it can be benefit others in the event industry for several reasons:

 A lot of the time, we barter with organizations whose events we want to attend, but can also often be very expensive.
 Instead of paying for direct sponsorship or exhibition space, we offer the use of our software to a client in order to become a sponsor.
 Event organizers can also trade sponsorship or booth space for other services, such as gift bags items, photography and F&B options, etc. Bottom line, bartering is a significant way to avoid paying out of pocket for certain assets.
 As long as each company has something the other wants and they're both willing to work together, it can work out in both parties' favor.